Attacks in Paris on Friday claimed at least 129 lives

 Commentators weigh on how to respond to threat posed by ISIS

-CNN Opinion asked a range of contributors for their take on last week’s attacks in Paris and how the war on ISIS must change if the U.S. and its allies want to defeat it.
+CNN Opinion asked a range of contributors for their take on the CNN debate of Democratic presidential candidates.
+Who were the winners and losers?
 The opinions expressed in these commentaries are solely those of the authors.

 Fareed Zakaria: What does ISIS want?